Free (or Cheap) Volunteer Work in Greece

 +++\ + /+++

 Starfish began in 2014 as a collection of local individuals and international volunteers working together to support refugees arriving in Molyvos, Lesvos Island.
 They support refugees arriving on the island with a warm welcome, food, water, dry clothes, shelter, information and access to medical support and transport to Mytilene where they can access papers for onward travel.
-Services run 24 hours a day, over three daily shifts, and volunteers are asked to commit to one shift a day, including a fair share of night-shifts.
-A minimum of one month is required.
+Services run 24 hours a day, over three daily shifts, and volunteers are asked to commit to one shift a day, including a fair share of night shifts.
+A minimum of three months is required.

 Where: Molyvos, Lesvos Island.